Julie Triquet – Concertmaster

 Sherbrooke native Jacques Proulx began his violin and viola studies in 1976 under violinist Horace Boux.
 From 1976 to 1978, he studied viola under Stephen Kondacks at the collège de Sherbrooke, and he continued his studies with Kondacks at Montreal’s McGill University from 1978 to 1981.
 After performing extensively with various symphony orchestras in the Québec City and Montreal regions from 1981 to 1984, he joined the Orchestre de chambre I Musici de Montréal in 1985.
 In January 2007, I Musici de Montréal was invited to perform at the very first International Music Festival in Cartagena, Colombia.
 Jacques forged close ties with members of the local musical community and he has since returned to Cartagena on a regular basis to give free violin and viola lessons in disadvantaged neighbourhoods.

 The Canadian violinist Marie-Ève Poupart played solo and chamber music concerts in places as diverse as Washington DC, New York NY, Baltimore MD and Chattanooga TN in the United States, in Hungary, in China, in the Bahamas, in the Virgin Islands and in more than thirty cities in Canada.
 She was featured as a soloist with the Orchestre Symphonique de Montréal, toured with the Jeunesses Musicales du Canada, worked with Yannick Nézet-Séguin, Ignat Solzhenitsyn, Barry Shiffman, Todd Palmer, Ilya Kaler, Anton Kuerti, Boris Slutsky, as well as many other fine musicians.
 She was honored to win the Prix d’Europe competition and a grant from the Canada Council for the Arts in 2009, as well as getting the opportunity to play on the violin Giovanni Tononi Bell 1700 from 2009 to 2012.
 Meanwhile, she pursued an Artist Diploma under the wings of Pamela Frank at the Peabody Institute of music in Baltimore.
 She had previously completed her graduate diploma at the Conservatoire de musique de Montréal with Johanne Arel as her main teacher.
-At the moment, she works with the string orchestra I Musici de Montréal and will be performing in solo with the Pannon Philharmonic Orchestra of Budapest in 2014.
+She works with the string orchestra I Musici de Montréal since January 2013.